k2view-academy/K2View-Academy/articles/03_logical_units/20_LU_highlight_tables.md

      ![](images/web/20_highlight_menu.png)

-3. Select one of the highlighting option types:
+3. Select one of the following highlighting option types:

    - Only connected tables, All connected tables - predecessors and successors
    - Only predecessors